An Experiment Scorecard template consists of the following modules:

 Add conversion window

 Optimizely Experimentation calculates results by linking decision events (when a user is bucketed into a variation) with conversion events (actions the user takes, such as clicks or purchases).
-By default, all conversions that occur after the decision event are attributed to that variation, no matter how many days later they occur, as long as the experiment is still running.
+By default, Optimizely attributes every conversion that follows the decision event to that variation, regardless of the delay, for as long as the experiment runs.

-However, with the conversion window feature, you can customize how long conversions are counted after a user is assigned to a variation (is bucketed).
+The conversion window lets you set how long Optimizely counts conversions after assigning a user to a variation (also called bucketing).

-For example, when creating a metric, you might define a window like the following: Only count conversions that occur within 1 day of the user being bucketed into the experiment.
+For example, when you create a metric, you can define a window such as: Count only the conversions that occur within one day of bucketing.

-This allows tighter control over what behavior is a valid conversion, focusing your analysis on the experiment's immediate impact rather than long-tail effects.
+A conversion window gives you tighter control over what counts as a valid conversion and focuses analysis on the immediate impact of the experiment rather than long-tail effects.

-This is especially useful for actions expected to happen quickly (for instance, form submissions, clicks, and purchases) and gives you more flexibility in interpreting experiment performance.
+Conversion windows are especially useful for actions that happen quickly, such as form submissions, clicks, and purchases.
+They also give you more flexibility when you interpret experiment performance.

 Outlier management

 The scorecard presents metric results for your experiments.
-While displayed in the scorecard, the metrics themselves are treated as independent entities behind the scenes.
-In addition to these metrics, you can apply variance reduction techniques to enhance result reliability.
+Each metric is treated as an independent entity.
+Apply variance reduction techniques to enhance result reliability.

-Outlier management helps improve the reliability and clarity of your metrics by adjusting extreme or anomalous values that could skew results and reduce metric variance.
-This is particularly useful for conversion metrics calculated as ratios (for example, total clicks per user or total purchase value per user).
+Outlier management improves the reliability of your metrics by adjusting extreme or anomalous values that would otherwise skew results, and it reduces metric variance.
+Outlier management is especially useful for conversion metrics that are calculated as ratios, such as total clicks per user or total purchase value per user.

 The following are the two types of outlier management: